Calamari/BehaviorTree.js/readme.md

 A task is a simple `Node` (to be precise a leafnode), which takes care of all the dirty wirk in it's `run` method, which calls `success()`, `fail()` or `running()` in the end.

     var mytask = new BehaviorTree.Task({
-      // (optional) if canRun is set, it has to return true or false
-      // this indicates, if this task is allowed to run.
-      // If not set, it always returns true
-      canRun: function(obj) { return !!obj.available; },

       // (optional) this function is called directly before the run method
       // is called.
 It allows you to setup things before starting to run
       // Beware: if task is resumed after calling this.running(), start is not called.